-Get a Better, Clearer View with ClearLight™ Lens Technology
+Welding Helmets: Better View with ClearLight™ Lens

 The latest auto-darkening lens technology from Miller — ClearLight Lens Technology — improves visibility by allowing a greater range of colors through.